rsksmart/RSKIPs/IPs/RSKIP298.md

 #### Proposed data structure

-- index key: (DataWord) Combinaton of string `pegoutTxIndex-` and a Bitcoin transaction hash (Sha256hash -> 32 bytes).
+- index key: (DataWord) Combinaton of string `pegoutCreationIndex-` and a Bitcoin transaction hash (Sha256hash -> 32 bytes).
 The resulting string should be hashed itself using Keccak256 hashing to end up having a valid 32 bytes long DataWord
 - index value: RSK transaction hash (Keccak256 -> 32 bytes)

 #### Element addition

 The elements will be added to the index when a new peg-out is created.
 This occurs in the `updateCollections` Bridge method.
-When this happens, the Bridge now will store in its storage a new entry for the peg-out request index.
+When this happens, the Bridge now will store in its storage a new entry for the peg-out creation index.
 This will use the Bitcoin transaction hash logged in `RELEASE_REQUESTED` event as the key and the current RSK transaction hash as the value.

 #### Element fetching

-When a user calls `getPegoutRskTxHash` the Bridge should try to get the parameterized Bitcoin transaction hash from the newly created index.
+When a user calls `getPegoutCreationRskTxHashByBtcTxHash` the Bridge should try to get the parameterized Bitcoin transaction hash from the newly created index.
 If the element does not exist it should return an empty byte array.

 #### Element removal